 I collected this Pepper information from several of my older postings.

 There are over 20 species of pepper but only one is commonly known to North American gardeners, Capsicum annuum.
 This species contains the pepper varieties widely cultivated in North America.
-Although Hortus lists five groups within the C. annuum species, I will refer to peppers as one of two kinds, sweet or hot.
+Although Hortus lists five groups within the C. annuum species, I will refer to peppers as mild, sweet or hot.

 Paprika– Is thin walled pepper becomes the flavorful condiment paprika.